 At the end of every help doc, we ask if the article answers their questions to improve customer satisfaction and give you better insights on which articles you need to fix.

 These are customer metrics to calculate your overall customers satisfaction with your knowledge base.

 The lower the negative feedback, the higher your first contact resolution rate will be.

 If people aren’t satisfied with the answer you provided, you know that there’s an opportunity to update your answers to help your customers.

 Customer Health Score (CHS) is a metric unique to your company and product.
-It’s a score you give customers based on if they’re taking actions you consider important.
+You give customers a score based on whether they’re taking important actions.

 For example, if you run an email marketing platform, you’ll consider outcomes like:

-These are metrics that are tied to success and customer retention with your product.
+These metrics are tied to success and customer retention with your product.

 At Customerly, our CHS is linked to actions like: